lorenz-liu/lorenz-liu.github.io/static/media/about.4a452bd4d72b85f03947.md

 ------

-✨ At this moment, I am a **Machine Learning Researcher** at [**University Health Network (UHN)**](https://temertysimcentre.com/surgical-artificial-intelligence-research-academy-sara/) , focusing on leveraging reinforcement learning and large language models to optimally manage mass-casualty trauma.
+✨ In February 2025, I will join [**University Health Network (UHN)**](https://www.uhn.ca/) as a Team Lead in Machine Learning at [**the SARA Lab**](https://temertysimcentre.com/surgical-artificial-intelligence-research-academy-sara/), where I will oversee research in computer vision, graphics, and reinforcement learning.
+I will also supervise healthcare-tailored game development and web application projects.
+Our mission is to pioneer AI-driven solutions for surgical and clinical applications.

 ------